fwfy/FediUnix-docs/README.md

-# FediUnix-docs
-Documentation for FediUnix
+# FediUnix Documentation
+This repo contains documentation about FediUnix, from design docs to FAQ's and the like.

+Work in progress!
+/commit